 The vessel proposed to be used for the survey is the MV Kommander.
 Prior to the commencement of the proposed site survey operations, the applicant may seek approval from DCCAE to use an alternative equivalent survey vessel.
-In this event, DCCAE should expect to see confirmation that the survey equipment and methodology on any replacement vessel are equivalent to that described in the AA Screening Report and that the description of development used to inform the EIA Screening Report is still valid.
+In this event, DCCAE require confirmation that the survey equipment and methodology on any replacement vessel are equivalent to that described in the AA Screening Report and that the description of proposed development will not change.

-Geophysical equipment to be used includes a Side Scan Sonar, Single-beam Echo Sounder, Multi-beam echo sounder, Pinger sub-bottom profiler, USBL and magnetometer (note that no seismic activity will be conducted and airguns are not proposed).
+Geophysical equipment to be used includes a Dual Frequency Side Scan Sonar, Single-beam Echo Sounder, Multi-beam echo sounder, Pinger sub-bottom profiler, USBL and magnetometer (note that no seismic activity will be conducted and airguns are not proposed).

 The environmental baseline survey will comprise approximately 53 seabed sample locations, from which benthic samples will be taken using a day grab, box corer or dual Van Veen grab.
 It is estimated that approximately 1 $\rm m^2$ of seabed will be disturbed at each location.
 An indicative number of points and positions for the sample locations are provided by the applicant, however it is noted that the final number and location of sampling stations will be determined by the number of habitats identified by the geophysical survey.
-Any potentially sensitive habitats identified from the geophysical survey will be investigated using high-resolution video or camera stills, however it is not described how these would be obtained, as no AUV or similar is listed in the description of development.